-Northern lights Molde tonight
+Northern lights in Molde tonight

 Kp 1 is well below the Kp 3 threshold needed for aurora to be visible from Molde.